Glossary

 Fee APR is provided for information only.
 It should not be understood as a promise of future returns.
 Always do your own research and understand your personal risks before providing liquidity.

 Maverick uses Permanent Loss or PL to describe a kind of risk specific to Mode Both positions.
 It is different from Impermanent Loss in that it represents a real and immediate loss to LP's reserves, not a theoretical loss pending withdrawal.
+For more information, see this section and this detailed explanation of permanent loss.

 Price Impact refers to the change in the pool price that happens when a trader makes a swap with that pool.